Date of Award

 Scholarly Commons Citation

 Shao, Junzhen, "Experimental Validation of a New Distributed Cooperative Control Algorithm for Multi-agent Systems with Switching Communication Topologies and Time-Delays" (2014).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 246.